zyb852/Assignment_2/README.md

 * numpy：1.16.0 and higher
 * tkinter：8.6.0 and higher
 * matplotlib：3.0.0 and higher
+* os
+* unittest

 Common ways to configure python libraries are：
 1. Installing Python libraries with pip: Python libraries can be installed using the pip tool, either from the command line or in the terminal with the following command: pip install library name.
-For example, to install the cv2 library, you can use the following command: pip install opencv-python.
-If you want to install a specific version of the library, you can use a command like this: pip installLibrary name == version number.
+For example, to install the cv2 library, you can use the following command: ***pip install opencv-python***.
+If you want to install a specific version of the library, you can use a command like this: ***pip installLibrary name == version number***.
 2. Installing Python libraries with Anaconda: If you are using Anaconda Python environment, you can use the conda tool to install Python libraries.
-This can be installed from the command line or terminal using the following command: conda install library name.
-For example, to install the numpy library, you can use the following command: conda install numpy.
+This can be installed from the command line or terminal using the following command: ***conda install library name***.
+For example, to install the numpy library, you can use the following command: ***conda install numpy***.
 3. Install Python libraries in IDE: If you are using a Python IDE like PyCharm, Spyder, etc., you can install libraries directly in the IDE.
 Library management options can usually be found in the IDE's Settings or preferences.
-For example, in PyCharm, the library manager can be found under File->Settings->Project->Project Interpreter.
+For example, in PyCharm, the library manager can be found under ***File->Settings->Project->Project Interpreter***.

 Some libraries (such as cv2 and matplotlib) may require the use of system libraries to support certain features (such as graphical interfaces).
 In this case, it is necessary to ensure that the appropriate system libraries are installed and that the correct environment variables (e.g., LD_LIBRARY_PATH) are configured.
 If you have problems installing the library, refer to the tutorials and help files in the official documentation or community forums.
 ***
+## **FileDescription**
+* ***geology.txt***： Geological two-dimensional array raster data provided by the company
+* ***